 Grenadine ties are most often produced in solid and subdued colours which makes its unique texture the focal point.
 The subtle class and simplicity of the grenadine tie help it pair well with a wide variety of outfits, including shirts with 'busier' patterns.

 If you prefer a minimalist wardrobe and have only a small selection of ties, a grenadine tie in a navy blue really ought to be included among them.
 A navy blue grenadine tie is utterly timeless and will complement almost any combination of shirt and suit you can imagine.

 For a more seasonally specific tie, grenadine in a rich burgundy can add a dash of warmth to any winter outfit.
 Grenadine is sometimes produced in multi-coloured patterns, but the pattern should still be simple and elegant enough to allow the texture of the tie to shine through as in this blue tie with geometrical hints of orange.

 How to Wield a Grenadine Tie

-Grenadine silk is a fairly weighty fabric.
+Grenadines are a fairly weighty fabric.
 It's best to stick to simple knots.
-A Four-in-Handor a Half Windsor will still create large, well-defined knots that pair nicely with your common semi-spread collar.
+A Four-in-Hand or a double Four-in-Hand still create large, well-defined knots that pair nicely with your common semi-spread collar.

 If there is only one knot you know how to tie, it's a Four-in-Hand.
 The Four-in-Hand is an asymmetrical knot that can lend a charming look of dishabille to your outfit.
-However, if you seek symmetrical perfection with your grenadine silk, it is better to opt for the Half Windsor.
+However, if you seek symmetrical perfection with your grenadine tie, it is better to opt for the Kelvin knot.